 What are the treatments?

-Currently, the best evidence supports treatment with an opioid agonist like methadone or buprenorphine (also called suboxone, sublocade (a once a month injection) or probuphine (a set of implants that slow release medication over 6 months), along with counselling.
+Currently, the best evidence supports medication assisted treatment with an opioid agonist like methadone or buprenorphine (which is available as a daily sublingual tablet/film or an extended release injection (once a month), along with counselling.
 For people who do not do well with either of these options, slow release oral morphine treatment is also available.

 Opioid Agonist Therapy

-In this type of treatment, the patient is prescribed a substitution medication such as methadone or buprenorphine (also called suboxone, sublocade or probuphine), so that they can reduce the harm of opiate use to their bodies and lives.
-This usually means that they get to stop having to buy illegal opiates, which can help them get their life back, whether that is through returning to work or school, or just by being part of their family again.
+In this type of treatment, the patient is prescribed a substitution medication such as methadone or buprenorphine, so that they can reduce the harm of opiate use to their bodies and lives.

 Some people are concerned that this treatment means they are trading "one addiction for another".
 Although all opiates make you physically dependent on them, having a steady dose of opiate in your body instead of the rapid ups and downs of using short acting opiates helps keep a person level.
-Also, because you no longer need to look for opiates, or try to find the money for them, or hide what you are doing, or try to cover up recovering from their effects, you really can go back to leading a completely normal life.
+Also, because you no longer need to look for opiates, or try to find the money for them, or hide what you are doing, or try to cover up recovering from their effects, you really can go return to a fulfilling life of recovery.
 Really, it is similar to having diabetes.
 Some people with diabetes need to be on medication.
 This is not an issue of willpower - they need the medicine to continue to live their lives.

 How do I know what treatment is best for me?

-This depends on a lot of things - including how each medication makes you feel, as well as how you pay for your medication, and what other health issues you have.
+This depends on a lot of things - including how each medication makes you feel, whether you can access the pharmacy regularly or not, how you pay for your medication, and what other health issues you may have.

 What if I also have pain?